 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects bothering you so they can help you manage them.

-It’s also very important to keep health insurance.
+Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-If cancer does recur, further treatment will depend on where the cancer is, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see “Treatment options based on the extent of gallbladder cancer.”
-For more general information on dealing with a recurrence, you may also want to see When Your Cancer Comes Back: Cancer Recurrence.
+If the cancer does recur at some point, your treatment options will depend on where the cancer is located, what treatments you’ve had before, and your overall health.
+For more information on how recurrent gallbladder cancer is treated, see Treatment Options Based on the Extent of Gallbladder Cancer.